abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 ### Conclusion

-In this article, I've explained how to integrate the **Syncfusion Components** into our applications.
+In this article, we've explained how to integrate the **Syncfusion Components** into our applications.
 After following this article, you can use the Syncfusion components in your application.

 Thanks for reading the article, I hope you've found it useful :)